cantab/rspec_template/README.md

 You can rename this file to whatever you like, but remember the filename must end with .rb.

-As you continue developing your project, you might find it more sensible to add further code files in the lib/ directory; just make sure each of these files is required in the spec_helper file (see below), so that your tests can run properly.
+As you continue developing your project, you may find it more sensible to split your code into separate files in the lib/ directory; just make sure each of these files is required in the spec_helper file (see below), so that your tests can run properly.

 ###Spec Helper File

-If you open the example files, you will see a line "require 'spec_helper'" at the top of each file.
-This loads the spec/spec_helper.rb file.
-At the top of the spec_helper.rb file, each of the code files needs to be required.
+If you open the example file, you will see a line "require 'spec\_helper'" at the top of each file.
+This loads the spec/spec\_helper.rb file.
+At the top of the spec_helper.rb file, each of the code files is required.
+This allows the correct environment to be set up for the examples to run.

-The upshot of all this is that, before the examples are run, each of the code files is required.
-This allows the examples to run in the right environment.

-If you add further code files (see above), make sure you add the corresponding line in the spec_helper.rb file
+If you add further code files (see above), make sure you add the corresponding "require" line in the spec_helper.rb file

-You can add any other setup you need to run that is relevant for all examples in the spec_helper.rb file.
+You can also add any other setup you need to run that is relevant for all examples in the spec_helper.rb file.

 ###Running Your Examples